 What is Pokémon GO?

-The newest iteration on Pokémon GO is a mobile friendly app that uses augmented reality to tap into users’ smartphones GPS and camera to turn the real world into a massive game board.
+The newest iteration on Pokémon GO is a mobile-friendly app that uses augmented reality to tap into users’ smartphones GPS and camera to turn the real world into a massive game board.

 While augmented reality has been around for a few years, this is the first large scale implementation of augmented reality by a gaming company.
 The possibilities from this game are probably inspiring a whole new generation of games.
 That is because it finally allows true interaction between the real and digital world.

 For example, in Pokémon GO users seek out Pokémon “Gyms” on the street.
 This is where users train their Pokémon to battle each other.
-Also, you have Poke stops where players add physical game accessories.
+Also, you have Poke stops where players add digital game accessories.

 How can your business benefit from Pokémon GO?